neclimdul/qualtricsxm/README.txt

 and ideas.

 * DESCRIPTION:
-Render an iFrame containing a Qualtrics survey/form into Drupal pages.
+Make it super-easy to select and render Qualtrics surveys/forms into Drupal pages.

 * REQUIREMENTS:
-You will need a Qualtrics account and [generate an API token](https://www.qualtrics.com/support/integrations/api-integration/overview/#GeneratingAnAPIToken) to use this module.
+You will need a Qualtrics account and you will need to generate an API token.
+See www.qualtrics.com/support/integrations/api-integration/overview/ for
+details.

 * INSTALLATION:
 Once the module has been copied to your modules directory log in as